-Variables N Df r \mathbf{r}^2 Sig.
+Variables N Df R $\mathbf{r}^2$ Sig.
 (2tailed) Level of Sig.
-Decision Autocratic leadership style 1 Administrative performance 588 586 0.734 0.54 0.007 0.05 Reject HO 2 autocratic leadership style of principals and administrative performance is strong and positive.
-The coefficient ofdetermination ($r^2 = 0.54$) indicates that 54% of administrative performance can be explained by autocratic leadership style of principals.
+Decision Autocratic leadershi style ip 588 586 0.734 0.54 0.007 0.05 Reject HO 2 Administrative performance

+From the result of the data in table 4, the correlation coefficient (r = 0.734) between autocratic leadership style of principals and administrative performance is strong positive.
+The coefficient and determination $(r^2 = 0.54)$ indicates that 54% of administrative performance can be explained by autocratic leadership style of principals.
 The significant value of 0.007 (p< 0.05) reveals a significant relationship.
 Based on that, the null hypothesis was rejected.
 Therefore, there is a significant relationship between autocratic leadership style of principals of secondary schools in Rivers State and their administrative performance.